 configuration contains configuration related to the samples referring to this sample entry.

-9.x.x.4 Sample format
+9.x.5 Sample format

-9.x.x.4.1 General
+9.x.5.1 General

 A sample in the confidence score region timed metadata track shall be set as a sync sample or as a non-sync sample.
 At least one sync sample shall be present in the confidence score region timed-metadata track.